Hasbiaz/try-nikahfix/README.md

 ## 🤝 Contributing

-Kontribusi sangat diterima!
-Berikut cara untuk berkontribusi:
+Contributions are very welcome!
+Here's how to contribute:

-1. Fork repository ini
+1. Fork this repository
-2. Buat branch fitur baru: `git checkout -b feature/amazing-feature`
+2. Create a new feature branch: `git checkout -b feature/amazing-feature`
-3. Commit perubahan: `git commit -m 'Add some amazing feature'`
+3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push ke branch: `git push origin feature/amazing-feature`
+4. Push to the branch: `git push origin feature/amazing-feature`
-5. Buka Pull Request
+5. Open a Pull Request

 ### Original Repository
-Repository ini adalah pengembangan dari karya original oleh **arifintajul4**.
-Jika ingin berkontribusi ke versi original, silakan kunjungi:
+This repository is a development of the original work by **arifintajul4**.
+If you want to contribute to the original version, please visit:
 - 🔗 **Original Repository**: https://github.com/arifintajul4/nikahfix/
 - 🌐 **Original Demo**: https://nikahfix-v01.vercel.app/

-Pastikan untuk memberikan credit yang sesuai untuk kontribusi pada kedua repository.
+Make sure to give appropriate credit for contributions to both repositories.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)